African Art Patterns

 Anthropomorphic and Zoomorphic Motifs: Animals and Ancestors

 • Anthropomorphic patterns: Depict human figures, often stylized or abstracted, representing ancestors, deities, or important figures in the community.
-These figures might be depicted in simple forms or with intricate details, reflecting the importance of the represented individual or spirit.
+These figures might be depicted in simple forms or with complex details, reflecting the importance of the represented individual or spirit.

 • Zoomorphic patterns: Feature animals, both real and mythical.
 Animals hold significant symbolic value in many African cultures.
 Leopards, for instance, often symbolize strength and power, while elephants represent wisdom and longevity.
 Birds might represent communication with the spirit world, and snakes symbolize healing or fertility.
 The specific meaning of an animal varies across different cultures and contexts.